 Another evident feature of discussions on violence is a desire to criticize those on both sides.
 Criticism of U.S. imperialism, for instance, has forced an acknowledgement of American war crimes, evident even in the entertainment industry.
 The unwavering patriotism of Hollywood movies such as Zero Dark Thirty, The Hurt Locker or American Sniper, which whitewash American warmongering, have been replaced to some extent with films such as Netflix’s The Mauritanian that uncovers the crimes committed in Guantanamo Bay.
 Popular young adult dystopian series are also praised for showing allegedly more nuanced portrayals of war; The Hunger Games and Divergent feature protagonists fighting not only against the designated bad-guy, but also the enemy within.
 No one side holds the moral high ground, it is argued.

-It is undeniable that crimes can be committed by all sides in warfare, and all crimes are regrettable and should be condemned.
+It is undeniable that crimes can be committed by all sides in warfare, and all crimes are regrettable.
 Yet the onus put on commentators to acknowledge all crimes equally is flawed, simply because not all crimes are equal.

 This is clearly evident in the depictions of Israel and Palestine.
 For decades, the Israeli lobby has attempted to cast acts of resistance against an occupying force as terrorism.
 While Israel regularly violates international law through its settlement expansion and continues to commit war crimes, this can rarely be mentioned without some acknowledgement of Palestinian action, comparatively minor as it is.